-A few words you may have heard your ex-narcissist or the narcissist in your life use during a normal conversation, to confuse you, to keep control over you, or to provoke an emotional reaction out of you.
+A few words you may have heard from a narcissist in your life use during an everyday conversation to confuse you, to keep control over you, or to provoke an emotional reaction out of you.
 To gaslighting and manipulating you to conform to their ways.

 1. “You always.”
 They will use this with some form of criticism towards you, so you try to defend yourself against them.

 2. “You never” this could be something and most likely is something you do for them.
 Yet, they throw around “you never,”like you do nothing for them, to get you to doubt yourself, to get you to try harder to please them, to get you to do more for them and tend to their every need.
 Leaving you speechless, confused or angry It’s also used as an excuse of why they’ll not do something for you.

 3. “My ex wouldn’t do this.”
 Triangulation, so you compare yourself and try harder, or “my ex would always do that for me.”
 Triangulation to get you to break down your boundaries.
 Also, as they have smeared the exes name to you, it leaves you confused and hurt that they are comparing you to someone they hate.
 “My friend’s partner would.”
 Again Triangulation to get you to something You normally wouldn’t.

 4. “Stop trying to control me.”
 This is usually when you’re trying to ask them about something they have done, something they promised to do yet never got around to it, or to compromise on something.
 Yet, as they want full control and compromise doesn’t exist in their minds, to them, it’s only ever their way, again, this iz used, so you doubt yourself, start not wanting to speak up for what you want or what you believe in.